-Executive Employment Agreements
+Named Executive Officer Employment Agreements

-We have entered into employment agreements and arrangements with our executive officers, the terms of which are summarized below.
+We have entered into employment agreements and arrangements with our Named Executive Officers, the terms of which are summarized below.

 Chief Executive Officer.
-We are a party to an employment agreement with Ron Cohen, M.D., that governs the terms and conditions of his employment as our President and Chief Executive Officer.
+We are a party to an employment agreement with Ron Cohen, M.D., that governs the terms and conditions of his employment.
 The employment agreement originally provided for a base annual salary of \$280,000, subject to annual increases and bonuses at the discretion of the Board.
-Dr. Cohen's current base salary, as approved by the Board effective March 1, 2012, is \$700,000.
+Dr. Cohen's current base salary, as approved by the Board effective March 1, 2013, is \$725,000.
 Dr. Cohen is eligible to receive annual performance-based stock options to purchase common stock, stock appreciation rights, and/or restricted stock in an amount recommended by the Compensation Committee and approved by the Board based on Dr. Cohen's individual performance and the achievement of our goals and objectives.

 Dr. Cohen's employment agreement is subject to automatic successive one-year renewal periods unless either Dr. Cohen or we give the other written notice at least 60 days prior to the expiration date that Dr. Cohen or we do not intend to renew the contract.
-Dr. Cohen's employment agreement has been renewed effective January 1, 2012 for a one-year period.
+Dr. Cohen's employment agreement has been renewed effective January 1, 2013 for a one-year period.

 Other Named Executive Officers.
-We are party to an employment agreement with Mr. Lawrence that governs the terms and conditions of his employment as our Chief Financial Officer.
+We are party to an employment agreement with David Lawrence, our Chief Financial Officer, that governs the terms and conditions of his employment.
 The employment agreement originally provided for a base annual salary of \$180,000, subject to annual review by Dr. Cohen and by the Compensation Committee of the Board.
-His current base salary, as approved by the Board effective March 1, 2012, is \$295,800.
+His current base salary, as approved by the Board effective March 1, 2013, is \$310,600.

-We are party to an employment agreement with Dr. Blight that governs the terms and conditions of his employment as our Chief Scientific Officer.
+We are party to an employment agreement with Andrew Blight, Ph.D., that governs the terms and conditions of his employment.
 The employment agreement originally provided for a base annual salary of \$215,000, subject to annual review by Dr. Cohen and by the Compensation Committee of the Board.
-His current base salary, as approved by the Board effective March 1, 2012, is \$413,700.
+His current base salary, as approved by the Board effective March 1, 2013, is \$423,300.

-We are party to an employment agreement with Ms. Wasman that governs the terms and conditions of her employment as our Chief, Strategic Development, General Counsel and Corporate Secretary.
+We are party to an employment agreement with Jane Wasman, President, International, General Counsel and Corporate Secretary, that governs the terms and conditions of her employment.
 The employment agreement originally provided for a base annual salary of \$225,000, subject to annual review by Dr. Cohen and by the Compensation Committee of the Board.
-Her current base salary, as approved by the Board effective March 1, 2012, is \$445,000.
+Her current base salary, as approved by the Board effective March 1, 2013, is \$518,200.

 Pursuant to their employment agreements, Dr. Blight, Mr. Lawrence and Ms. Wasman are eligible to receive an annual bonus and to receive annual performance-based stock options to purchase common stock, stock appreciation rights awards and/or restricted stock awards of common stock in an amount to be recommended by the Compensation Committee and approved by the Board based on their respective performances and upon the achievement of our goals and objectives.
-Each of the employment agreements expires on December 19, 2012 but shall be automatically renewed for successive one year terms unless either we or they provide written notice of non-renewal at least 60 days prior to the expiration of the then-current term.
+Each of the employment agreements expires on December 19, 2013 but shall be automatically renewed for successive one year terms unless either we or they provide written notice of non-renewal at least 60 days prior to the expiration of the then-current term.